 - G. Be not included as a match or cost-share, unless the specific Federal program authorizes Federal costs to be treated as such. - H. Be adequately documented: - 1.
-In the case of personal services, the Educational Service Provider shall implement a system for Academy personnel to account for time and efforts expended on grant funded programs to assure that only permissible personnel expenses are allocated; - 2.
-In the case of other costs, all receipts and other invoice materials shall be retained, along with any documentation identifying the need and purpose for such expenditure if not otherwise clear.
+In the case of personnel services, the Educational Service Provider shall implement a system for Academy personnel to account for time and efforts expended on grant funded programs to assure that only permissible personnel expenses are allocated; - In the case of other costs, all receipts and other invoice materials shall be retained, along with any documentation identifying the need and purpose for such expenditure if not otherwise clear. - I. Be incurred during the approved budget period.